 Any device that supports Quick Charge 4+ will also support PPS.
 If your phone was released in 2018 or later you can check its specs to see if PPS is supported.

-If your devices don’t support PPS this tech will have no effect charge performance.
-And with this model you’ll be future proofed for a future PPS device.
+If your devices don’t support PPS this tech will not affect charge performance.
+And with this model, you’ll be future-proofed for a future PPS device.

 - Input: USB-C, Output: USB-A